SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `ncores`

-    If `multiproc` is 1 (True), this specifies the number of processes that will be spawned to run your experiment.
+    If `multiproc` is `True`, this specifies the number of processes that will be spawned to run your experiment.
 Note if you use `'QUEUE'` mode (see below) the queue process is not included in this number and will add another extra process for storing.